VoxHash/DB_Storage_Manager/README.md

 - Error Handling: Handles errors gracefully and provides informative messages to users in case of download or upload failures.
 - Customization: Allows users to customize the behavior of the application by configuring API keys, credentials, and other parameters in the source code.
 - Simple Configuration: Easily specify the database names to download.
 - Countdown Timer: Displays a countdown until the next scheduled download.
-(For non-GUI version)
 - Automated Downloads: Downloads database backups every X days.
-(For non-GUI version)

 # Installation
 1. Clone the repository to your local machine: